-I am inhabiting a space between fully site-specific installation and a traditional understanding of individual pieces in a gallery setting.
-I regard each piece in my exhibition as a statement within a larger conversation, a chance to isolate an aspect of the dialogue, examine it, and place it within the context of the other works in the space.
+I inhabit a space between fully site-specific installation and a traditional understanding of individual pieces in a gallery setting.
+Each piece in my exhibition is a statement within a larger conversation, which isolates an aspect of the dialogue, examines it, and places it within the context of other works in the space.
 Coming from a strong background of collage, I bring the same approach of layering images to my work’s presentation.
-I look for ways to connect the works as I repeat themes.
+I look for ways to connect works as I repeat themes.
 As a medium based in creation of the multiple, print becomes a method for creating structure.
 This framework, indulging a desire for order, creates space for disruptions.
 Using prints as modular components allows the work to inherit visual information across pieces.
 Pulling on the iconography of symbols and objects I examine how my process reflects the recalibration inherent in the search for a “new normal” as life shifts.
 As I work, I attempt to frame a question- “How can we hold extremes of bitter and sweet - forces which stand in such opposition they should not be able to coexist, and yet they do- so how do we find the balance of them?”

 I will continue to explore ways to bring printmaking into sculptural and installation works.
 I am thinking about innovative ways to use paper as a vital component of my work, not just as a substrate for imagery.
 I will continue to explore repetition within my work by using prints as a building block for work in series, reusing imagery in different works, and exploring the use of images created in wallpaper style repeats.
 I will continue honing traditional print skills while exploring new technologies and learning new approaches to image making.